rolurq/Revealer/README.md

 Inside this block you can put your slides to be shown.
 Please see the [revealjs documentation](https://github.com/hakimel/reveal.js/README.md) to learn how.

-After this, you should save the modified file with the name of your preference, lets say: `myslide.html`.
-Now you can acces your slide from http://&lt;application_addr&gt;/myslide
+After this, you can upload the resulting file to the server.
+Going to `slideshows` link will list all slideshows on the server, from there you can present yours.

+Anytime you start presenting a slideshow, an entry on the index page its added, from there, the clients can connect to your presentation.